dlui220/apcshw-old/18-WordSearch/README.md

-I updated the code to work with a text file, and fill up the board.
+I updated the code to work with a text file and fill up the board.